ComputerLars/thesyntheticparty/README.md

 **Emotion and VAD Classification**

-This section contains datasets classified according to various basic emotions and VAD (Valence, Arousal, and Dominance) models.
+This section contains the above datasets classified according to various basic emotions and affective models.
 These classifications provide insights into the affective and emotional dimensions of the data, offering an understanding of public sentiment within  discourse.
 The classification is executed through several models, each lending a perspective on the data:

 - _Text2Emotion_: A [PyPi Library](https://pypi.org/project/text2emotion/).
 Uses a lexical bag-of-words approach to infer six basic emotions from text, such as happiness, sadness, anger, etc.
 - _BERT Danish_: [Large language model](https://huggingface.co/alexandrainst/da-emotion-classification-base) fine-tuned on Danish SoMe material, which classifies eight basic emotions.
-- _GPT 3.5_: Generative large language model by [OpenAI](https://platform.openai.com/docs/models/gpt-3-5) to provide VAD analysis, map data onto the multidimensional valence-arousal-dominance spectrum, and correlate with new emotion classification.
+- _GPT 3.5_: Generative large language model by [OpenAI](https://platform.openai.com/docs/models/gpt-3-5) to provide affective VAD (Valence, Arousal, Dominance) analysis, map data onto the multidimensional valence-arousal-dominance spectrum, and correlate with new emotion classification.

 **Visual Analysis**